 - Distracted Drivers: Truck drivers are not immune to distractions.
 Texting, using GPS devices, or even eating can lead to a momentary lapse in attention.

-- Aggressive Drivers: Some truck drivers engage in aggressive driving behaviors such as speeding, tailgating, or unsafe lane changes while driving.
+- Aggressive Drivers: Some truck drivers engage in aggressive driving behaviors such as speeding, tailgating, or unsafe lane changes.

 - Impaired Drivers: Although commercial drivers are held to strict standards for alcohol and drug use, some accidents are caused by drivers under the influence.